EdoardoTosin/miniLaska-Game/README.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Lasca)

-Also the height of a tower can be up to three checkers.
+Also, in this variant of Lasca, the height of a tower can be up to three checkers.

 ## Setup
 To run this project, compile it locally using make and have fun.